Sov-trotter/Sov-trotter/README.md

 ### qavan tu'lu' visitor!

-The alias Sov-trotter has a `klingon` origin and so doesn the above statement.
+The alias Sov-trotter has a `klingon`origin and so does the above statement.

 Currently working on The Julia Language, because speed. ;)